jawalsh/z652-Digital-Libraries-FA25/docs/rubric_metadata_application_profile.md

-# Rubric: Metadata Application Profile
+# Rubric: Metadata Application Profile (MAP)

-## Checklist of items
-### Description of context, content, and users
-- Fully describes context, content, and users
-- Lists specific functional requirements
+This assignment evaluates your ability to design, document, and justify a metadata schema tailored to your digital collection’s users, content, and functional needs.

+## Component Criteria

+### 1. Context, Users, and Functional Requirements
+- Clearly and fully describes the **context**, **content**, and **intended users** of the collection.
+- Identifies **specific functional requirements** that guide metadata decisions.
-- Clear connection between metadata elements (fields) and functional requirements
+- Draws **clear connections** between functional requirements and the metadata elements included in the profile.
+- Demonstrates thoughtful reflection on how metadata can support user access, discovery, and use.
+**(40 points)**

-### Documentation of elements
+### 2. Element Selection and Documentation
-- Includes all required CollectionBuilder elements
+- Includes all **required CollectionBuilder-GH elements**.
-- Includes at least two CollectionBuilder visualization elements
+- Includes at least **two visualization elements** and one or more relevant **optional fields**.
-- Includes any applicable optional Collection Builder elements
-- Includes at least one new custom element
+- Introduces at least one **custom metadata field**, with a clear justification.
-- For each element, the following are specified:
+- For each element, provides complete documentation including:
+  - obligation
   - cardinality
-  - obligation
   - content guidelines
-  - (if relevant) applicable controlled vocabularies or syntax encoding schemes (must have link)
+  - applicable **controlled vocabularies** or **syntax encoding schemes** (with links)
-  - mapping to Dublin Core
+  - **Dublin Core mapping**
-  - example(s)
+  - illustrative example(s)
   - notes (if relevant)

-## Overall factors
-- **Includes all assignment components**: Each component of the assignment is present and complete.
-(40 points)
-- **Coherent design**: There is a clear connection between context, content, users, functional requirements, and the metadata elements chosen.
-The chosen elements and choices for cardinality, obligation, controlled vocabularies, syntax encoding schemes, and/or content guidelines facilitate the stated functional requirements.
-(40 points)
-- **Documentation**: Complete, informative, and logical documentation for individual metadata elements.
-Each element is fully documented with information about obligation, cardinality, and relevant vocabulary, syntax, and content standards and guidelines.
-Examples relevant to your collection are included for each element.
-(40 points)
-- **Structure and organization**: Application profile has a strong and clear organization; appropriate use of headings; typography is used to aid readability; appropriate use of tables and lists; links to various standards are included and working.
-(40 points)
-- **Mechanics**: Very few or no sentence-level errors in expression, grammar, spelling, citations (40 points)

-**200 points total**
+- Documentation is complete, precise, and clearly tailored to the project’s content and goals.
+**(40 points)**

+### 3. Alignment and Coherence
+- Metadata choices are **well aligned** with the collection’s users and content.
+- Design reflects an understanding of how metadata structure, semantics, and encoding affect system behavior and user experience.
+- Element specifications (e.g., vocabulary choices, content guidelines) support the stated functional requirements and reflect professional standards.
+**(40 points)**

+### 4. Structure and Professional Presentation
+- Document is clearly organized and visually structured for readability.
+- Appropriate use of **headings**, **tables**, and **lists**.
+- Links to standards are included and functioning.
+- Typography and formatting support clarity and navigation.
+- Could reasonably be used by another team member or stakeholder to implement metadata consistently.
+**(40 points)**

+### 5. Writing Quality and Mechanics
+- Writing is clear, professional, and free of distracting grammar, punctuation, or typographic errors.
+- Terminology is used accurately; citations or links to external resources are complete and properly formatted.
+- The overall tone and structure reflect graduate-level work in digital libraries or digital scholarship.
+**(40 points)**

+---

+**Total: 200 points**